2i2c-org/docs/about/projects.md

 ### Hubs for Education pilot

 The Hubs for Education pilot is an attempt at making interactive computing environments more accessible to the research and education community, with a focus on smaller colleges and minority-serving institutions.
-It is a collaboration between [CloudBank](https://www.cloudbank.org/), the [Berkeley
-Computing, Data Science, and Society](https://data.berkeley.edu/dsep), and [2i2c](https://2i2c.org).
+It is a collaboration between [CloudBank](https://www.cloudbank.org/), the [Berkeley Division of Computing, Data Science, and Society](https://data.berkeley.edu/dsep), and [2i2c](https://2i2c.org).

 Cloud computing credits for these hubs are provided by [CloudBank](https://www.cloudbank.org/) as part of a collaboration with UC Berkeley.